SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: Interrupt

 Effects:
 You parry an incoming attack with a Bonus of +(G/2).

-This works against Katon up to A rank, Doton up to C-rank, and all other Jutsu (including Taijutsu) up to B-rank.
+This works against elements that are weak to it up to A rank, elements that are strong to it up to C-rank, and all other Jutsu, up to B-rank.

 ## **Suiton B-rank**